 In order to be able to retrieve writable objects from a read-only list, the elements in the list cannot be part of the list's representation.
-Joe3, Universes, Jimuva and SafeJava can express this in

-&lt;sup>2 An object external to another object.
+Joe3, Universes, Jimuva and SafeJava can express this in a straightforward fashion, by virtue of ownership types.
+However, only our system, because of owner nesting information, can have two non-sibling lists sharing mutable data elements.
+Javari and IGJ have taken a more ad hoc course introducing mutable fields.
+It is possible in those systems to circumvent read-only if an object stores a reference to itself (or an object that does so) in a mutable field.